-- Filing timely claims on your behalf and aggressively negotiating for a settlement or resolution that provides you with the full compensation and benefits you deserve.
+- Filing a maritime injury claim on your behalf and aggressively negotiating for a settlement or resolution that provides you with the full compensation and benefits you deserve for your maritime case.

-- Vigorously advocating your case in court if liable employers or vessel owners refuse to agree to a settlement that gives you the fair financial recovery you deserve.
+- Vigorously advocating your case in court if liable employers, maritime companies, or vessel owners refuse to agree to a settlement that gives you the fair financial recovery you deserve.

-Schedule a free, no-obligation consultation with a Houston maritime accident lawyer from The Callahan Law Firm today.
-You will learn more about your legal rights and how our firm can help you pursue the full and fair compensation that you deserve.
+Schedule a free, no-obligation consultation today with a Houston maritime accident lawyer from The Callahan Law Firm.
+You will learn more about your legal rights and how our firm can help you pursue the full and fair compensation you deserve.

 - Seek medical attention immediately.

-- Verbally notify your employer of the accident as soon as possible.
+- Verbally notify your employer of the accident and injury as soon as possible.

-- Report the accident to your employer in writing when you are able, and keep a copy for yourself.
+- Report the accident to your employer in writing when you can, and keep a copy for yourself.

-- Contact an experienced workplace accident attorney to discuss your legal options, which may include a personal injury claim, a workers’ compensation, or both, depending on your situation.
+- Contact an experienced maritime workplace accident attorney to discuss your legal options, which may include a claim for negligence, unseaworthiness, maintenance and cure, or more, depending on your situation.

 - Keep track of your time off from work and medical providers.